 Spence meets Garcia in defense of the unified welterweight belts he won against Shawn Porter just before the crash.

 “There was a lot of uncertainty after my accident, but I knew that I wanted to keep training and make sure that I’m 100% ready to get into the ring,” said Spence.

-The doctors gave me the okay and said everything is fine, so I’m ready to go.
+The doctors gave me the okay and said everything was fine, so I was ready to go.

 “It’s a blessing to have my son born during training camp.
 Seeing his face pushes me to work harder.
 Along with my two daughters, I want to give all of them a great future.
 The only way I can do that is by training hard, staying focused, and getting this victory on December 5.

 “I want to make an impactful statement.
 I guarantee there are going to be highlighted everywhere from this one.
 It’s going to be a great performance.